The Whole Truth (The Twilight Zone): Production

 "The Whole Truth" was one of six Twilight Zone episodes shot on videotape instead of film in an attempt to cut costs.
 By November 1960, The Twilight Zones season two had already broadcast five episodes and finished filming 16.
 However, at a cost of about $65,000 per episode, the show was exceeding its budget.
 As a result, six consecutive episodes (production code #173-3662 through #173-3667) were videotaped at CBS Television City and eventually transferred to 16-millimeter film ["kinescoped"] for syndicated rebroadcasts.
 Total savings on editing and cinematography amounted to around $30,000 for all six entries, not enough to justify the loss of depth of visual perspective, which made the shows look like stage-bound live TV dramas (e.g. Playhouse 90, also produced at CBS).
 The experiment was deemed a failure and never attempted again.

 John F. Kennedy was sworn in as the 35th president of the United States hours before this episode originally aired.
 Jack Carson's final line was one of the rare times that a current president was actually mentioned during an episode of The Twilight Zone.

 In The Twilight Zone radio drama adaption of this episode, the character of the Soviet premier was replaced with an emir from the Middle East.

+Reception

+Zack Handlen, who examined "The Whole Truth" for The A.V.
+Club in March 2012, viewed it as one of the more comedic episodes of The Twilight Zone, noting that many of the jokes in the episode revolved around stereotypes of dishonest used-car salesmen.
+Handlen ultimately gave the episode a grade of B−, concluding: The Whole Truth' isn't a great half hour of television, but it does benefit from not trying to force in any redemptive moments."